Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments_VAS/Information-Lookup.md

 ---

-Does this version work for you, or would you like any further adjustments?

----

 ## Choose your integration method

 Commerce Hub enables account information lookup using either the Global BIN, Cloud BIN, or both, depending on business requirements.